cs-coding-exercises/poker_hand/README.md

 ## Assumptions:
 	- '5 of a Kind' hand, is out of scope with 1 deck of cards.
 	- The sorting of the cards by weight and/or suit, though helpful, was not necessary
-	- Hands above pairs did not need more information that the hand itself ('2 pairs', 'Full House, 'Flush', etc.) ones below that are clarified ('Pair of 3s', 'King High', etc.)
+	- Hands above pairs did not need more information that the hand itself ('2 pairs', 'Full House, 'Flush', etc.).
+  	  Ones below that are clarified ('Pair of 3s', 'King High', etc.)
 	- No Jokers or WildCards are expected to be logically addressed